jackbsteinberg/std-toast/README.md

 - `.show(options)`: shows the toast element,
-by toggling its `open=""` attribute to true. it will also start or reset the timeout of the toast, to show fo the provided `duration`, or a default `duration` of `2000`ms.
+by toggling its `open=""` attribute to true. it will also start or reset the timeout of the toast, to show for the provided `duration`, or a default `duration` of `2000`ms.
 The `options` include:
     - `duration`: how long to show the toast, in milliseconds.
 Defaults to `2000`.